jcosborn/qex/README.md

-# QEX: Quantum EXpressions lattice field theory framework
+# QEX: Quantum EXpressions
+  lattice field theory framework

 This is an early version of the code.
-The internals will likely go through several revisions, though the high level code written on top of it will likely not need much (if any) revisions.
+The internals will likely go through several revisions, though the high level code written on top of it will likely not need much revision.

 ### Installation: